JordanllHarper/naive_bayes-py/README.md

 - `-m` `--model` - either:
     - a path to a pre-trained model if the data and stopwords arguments are ommitted.
     - or a path to save a model if the data and stopwords are provided.
-> [!NOTE]
-> This means you can separate out your training and testing pipeline as required.

 ## Examples